ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

 ## Implied concept Sets

-When you make a pattern using [] or {} and it only contains words, phrases, And concept sets, the system will make an anonymous concept set out of them.
+When you make a pattern using [] or {} and it only contains words, phrases, and concept sets, the system will make an anonymous concept set out of them.
-This allows the system to find the soonest match of any of them. otherwise [] and {} take each element in turn and try to find a match, which may be later in the sentence than a later element in the set would match.
+This allows the system to find the soonest match of any of them.
+Otherwise [] and {} take each element in turn and try to find a match, which may be later in the sentence than a later element in the set would match.